-Jean: The kids also have to live with their problems, being normal 21th century kids, as well as survive their deadly mission.
+Jean: The kids also have to live with their problems, being normal 21st-century kids, as well as survive their deadly mission.

 Jean: So far, it is a 44-page graphic novel.
 The story is complete in one book.
 But Jim and I have already discussed future adventures for the team.
 Hope we’ll meet success to continue with ShieldMaster!

 Reed: Yes!
-It’s great to work on such a group characters.
+It’s great to work on such a group of characters.
 Hope there will be more!

 Jean: Jim wrote a comic book ShieldMaster pitch that I developed into the 44-page full script.
-Along the process, Jim supplied the story with powerful ideas and helped in directing the characters.
+During the process, Jim supplied the story with powerful ideas and helped in directing the characters.

 1st: Are you writing it in French?